Skip to content

 • Figures, tables or graphics are not allowed in the NIH biosketch.

-• Early on in the personal statement, speak directly to the name of the grant application, the funding mechanism and the purpose of the funding mechanism within the context of the proposal.
+• Speak directly to the name of the grant application, the funding mechanism and the purpose of the funding mechanism within the context of the proposal.

 • Be concise.
 The personal statement should be no longer than half a page.